The REAL Costa RicaFind it Fast! Use Search

 Note: There are documents that must be prepared in advance of the wedding.
 These need to be completed by a Costa Rica attorney and notary.
 Do not fly into the country with your wedding party and expect to be married that night.
 Many hotels and wedding planners here can provide the right contacts.

-One person IS Costa Rican and the other is NOT
+One person Is a Costa Rican citizenand the other is NOT

 If you are marrying a Costa Rican citizen as I was, your future (Costa Rican) spouse will require the following documents:

-• A Certificate of Civil Status issued by the Civil Registry.
+- A Certificate of Civil Status issued by the Civil Registry.
+This document validates they are single.

 If your future spouse has been married before (in Costa Rica), he will require these additional documents:

-• A copy of the previous spouse's death certificate bearing "timbres" or stamps
+- A copy of the previous spouse’s death certificate bearing “timbres” or stamps and

-• A document certifying his/her civil status sworn before the notary
+- A document certifying his civil status sworn before the notary

-If your future spouse is female and has been divorced or widowed, she can remarry BUT she must wait three hundred days after the official issuance date of the divorce decree or publication of her former spouse's death certificate.
+If your future spouse is a Costa Rican female and has been divorced or is widowed, she can remarry, BUT she must wait three hundred days after the official issuance date of the divorce decree or publication of her former spouse’s death certificate.
 Note this is NOT from the date of death.

 The above requirement can be waived if the future wife can prove that she is not pregnant before the marriage ceremony by taking a pregnancy test administered at the Forensic Medicine Office in San Joaquin de Flores in Heredia.
 If the pregnancy test is negative, marriage can occur immediately.